ibm-cloud-architecture/integration-hybrid-messaging/README.md

    * SoftLayer VM's IP address
    * Port 5672
    * Using TCP

+## Setup the Secure Gateway client on SoftLayer

+1. FTP Secure Gateway Client installation package to /tmp directory
+2. cd /tmp
+3. rpm -ivhf [file-name].rpm
+4. Start the client (after defining the Secure Gateway on Bluemix):
+   1. cd /opt/ibm/securegateway/client
+   2. node lib/secgwclient.js [gateway-id] --t [security-token]
+   3. acl allow :5672
-6. When the Secure gateway client on the SoftLayer VM is started, the gateway will show as connected.
+5. After the Secure gateway client is started, the Secure Gateway on Bluemix will show as connected.

 ## Run the app on Bluemix